dbuenzli/cell-contacts/PAPER.md

 have up to **DG** frame gaps of contact loss after the initial N consecutive frames.

-# Stable contact statistics
+# Stable contact distances

-For the first stable contact we find (we assume there's only one).
-We compute the following statistics:

-1. Average acceleration between the first frame of the stable contact and after a fixed amount of time **at**.
-2. Average acceleration between the first frame of the stable contact and the last frame of the stable contact.
+For each frame of a stable contact we compute the distance between the t cell and the position where it was at the first frame of the contact.
+To make it easier to compare these values across cells we normalize these values on their maxima.

-The average acceleration is computed by computing the instantaneous velocity at two given frame and dividing by the time between them.
-The instantaneous velocity at a given frame is computed by dividing the distance travelled between this frame and the previous one.